WilliamSinclairF/Rocket_Elevators_Controllers/README.md

 After doing all this work with new languages, the Javascript lover in me (I know) wanted to go back to something JS-ish.
 I ended writing a TypeScript version of the Java code and tweaked it a little as well.
 I think it's my favorite one!
 TypeScript is technically a compiled language, right? 😁

-# 🚀 Rocket Elevators Controllers - Residential Elevator Controllers - HOW TO USE : 🚀
+## 🚀 Residential Elevator Controllers - HOW TO USE : 🚀

-## Looking for commercial?
+### Looking for commercial?
 Keep scrolling going down

-### Try out the interactive JS interface at:
+#### Try out the interactive JS interface at:

 https://williamsinclairf.github.io/Rocket_Elevators_Controllers/